Arctic Bay: Recreation

 Arctic Bay is host to multiple recreational events and institutions.

 The Royal Canadian Army Cadets meet three times a week.
 This is a program under the purview of the Department of National Defence.
 Youth aged 12 and up are welcome to join and take part in a variety of activities.
 The cadets regularly practice marksmanship and do a variety of outdoor activities including hiking, camping, orienteering and the biathlon.

 For adults, there are several sports teams and activities that meet regularly at the gym attached to the school.
 Basketball, soccer, volleyball and hockey are the most popular activities.
 There is a hockey rink that is open to the public during the winter months.
 There is also a community art class hosted every Thursday evening.

 The Youth Council is actively involved in recreation.
 They run an assortment of events and activities for the community.
 Most recently, they have opened up a CAP (community access point) site at a local church hall for community internet use.
 Aside from almost daily internet access, this hall is also used weekly for the community Elders to gather and socialize.
 Various other activities and classes take place here.

 The local Community Hall, also known as the Sea Hall, is host to a variety of recreational activities.

 Outdoor activities remain quite common.
 While some residents maintain the traditional skills of their ancestors, most now hunt with guns.
 Tents are still hand made and used frequently during the summer months.
 Ice fishing is a common activity during the winter months.
 Seal and narwhal hunting are quite common to supplement food and clothing.

 Common Canadian events also take place in Arctic Bay, such as the Terry Fox Run, which is particularly popular.

 The area is popular for sport hunters coming to hunt polar bears although this may change with the listing of the polar bear as a threatened species.
 The current mayor is Andrew Taqtu who is well known for his preservation of traditional hunting skills as shown on a BBC film A Boy Among Polar Bears.

 Midnight Sun Marathon

 Arctic Bay was home to the Midnight Sun Marathon, one of the northernmost contests held in the world.

 Transportation

 Scheduled flights to and from Arctic Bay arrive at Arctic Bay Airport.
 This airport was certified in 2011 after completing major construction of the runway and a new terminal building.
-Currently, regular flights to the Arctic Bay are available through First Air from Iqaluit and Resolute.
+Currently, regular flights to the Arctic Bay are available through Canadian North from Iqaluit and Resolute.

 Prior to the existence of this airport, Twin Otter aircraft would use the main street leading into the town as a landing strip or used the Nanisivik Airport.